Debugging Code with the Visual LISP IDE

 Watching Variables

-The Visual LISP IDE also allows us to Watch variables used in the code, displaying their values as the code is evaluated.
-With this in mind, let's add a watch to the counter variable 'i' and the variable holding our line entities: 'entity'.
+The Visual LISP IDE also allows us to 'watch' variables used in the code, displaying their values as the code is evaluated.
+With this in mind, let's add a watch to the index variable idx and the variable holding each line entity: ent.

-To do this, double-click on any instance of the 'i' variable to highlight it and open the Watch Window by going to View » Watch Window.
+To do this, double-click on any instance of the idx variable to highlight it and open the Watch Window by going to View » Watch Window (Ctrl+Shift+W).

 Animating the Code

-In AutoCAD, run the code once more by again typing 'test' at the command line.
+Switch to the AutoCAD window, and run the program once more by again typing linelen at the command-line.

 For now, go to Debug » Animate and ensure this option is ticked.